 In June 2012, Dr. Charles Robbins, Vice Provost for Undergraduate Education and Dean of the Undergraduate Colleges, assembled a group of approximately twenty professional staff with the goal of identifying and addressing issues that impact student academic success.

-A director and assistant director of the Center were selected in the fall of 2013 and have been working to create a centralized location where students can seek support to ensure their academic success.
+A director and assistant director of the ASTC were selected in the fall of 2013 and have been working to create a centralized location where students can seek support to ensure their academic success.

-In the fall of 2014, a physical location for the Center was identified and the ASTC established a home in the Psychology B building, room 120.
-This space hosts most of the day, evening, and weekend tutoring sessions as well as one-on-one Peer Academic Success Coaching meetings.
+In the fall of 2014, a physical location for the center was identified and the ASTC established a home in the Psychology B building, room 120.
+This space hosts most of the day, evening, and weekend tutoring sessions as well as one-on-one peer academic success coaching meetings.
 Due to high demand, some tutoring sessions may also take place in classroom spaces throughout campus.

-The ASTC staff encourages your feedback and welcomes the opportunity to provide additional information about the vision for the Center.
+The ASTC staff encourages your feedback and welcomes the opportunity to provide additional information about the vision for the center.
 Please feel free to email the ASTC, submit a suggestion via this website, or request an in-person meeting with the staff.